bobcctorres/RealEstateAgent/README.md

 It is done collect buyer preferences, such as the number of bedrooms, bathrooms, location, and other specific requirements from a set of questions or telling the buyer to enter their preferences in natural language

+All the requirements are installed over the notebook.
+Replace the fake API Kery with a OpenAI real API key to test it.